Skip Breadcrumb Links

 - Talk to your employer to try to solve the problem.

-- Call the Ministry of Labour for help.
+- Call the Ministry of Labour, Training and Skills Development for help.

 - File a claim with the Ministry of Labour.